luhallow/01-Introduction/README.md

 12. Add additional lines to answer the other questions from the list above.
 Be creative and descriptive, but remember that this information will be publically available.
 When you are done, save the file
 13. You should test your code by right-clicking on the code and selecting "Run Python File in Terminal".
 The results will appear at the bottom.
 Make sure everything looks the way you would expect
 14. Open the README.md file (which, at this point contains all this information).
 The purpose of this file is to describe what you code does, so edit it to describe what you are trying to accomplish with your code.
 Write in your own voice, and try to be helpful to anyone who downloads this project.
 What are you hoping to accomplish?
 What should someone expect to see when they run your code?
 When you are done editing README.md, save the file
+# I edited the code so that it displayed information about myself in a paragraph.
+You'll see basic information, derived from the questions given to me per this assignment, about myself and my experience with coding.
+Very simply, this program prints those answers - and that's roughly it.
 ---

 15. When you are done editing the files, you should see an icon on the far-left bar that looks like three circles, connected by lines.
 That icon should be badged with a "3".
 Push that button now